Krrithen/Krrithen/README.md

 ### 🙋‍♂️ About Me

-👨‍💻 I am currently pursuing a Master’s in Computer Science at the University of Illinois Chicago, with previous experience as a Software Developer at Quinbay Technologies in Bangalore.
+- 👨‍💻 I am currently pursuing a Master’s in Computer Science at the University of Illinois Chicago, with previous experience as a Software Developer at Quinbay Technologies in Bangalore.
-💡 I enjoy exploring new technologies and developing efficient, scalable software solutions.
+- 💡 I enjoy exploring new technologies and developing efficient, scalable software solutions.
-🎓 I completed my Bachelor’s in Information Science & Engineering from New Horizon College of Engineering.
+- 🎓 Completed my Bachelor’s in Information Science & Engineering from New Horizon College of Engineering.
-🌱 I’m actively learning more about system design, advanced algorithms, and GenAI.
+- 🌱 I’m actively learning more about system design, advanced algorithms, and GenAI.
-✍️ In my free time, I enjoy working on personal web development projects and exploring game development with C#.
+- ✍️ In my free time, I enjoy working on personal web development projects and exploring game development with C#.
-💬 Feel free to reach out to me for collaborations, consulting, or even just a tech discussion.
+- 💬 Feel free to reach out to me for collaborations, consulting, or even just a tech discussion.
-✉️ You can reach me at krithin2525@gmail.com!
+- ✉️ You can reach me at krithin2525@gmail.com!
 I'll get back to you as soon as I can.

 <br/>